 If you want to stay local but keep BBL costs down, you’ll probably get a more reasonable quote from someone who operates in an affordable neighborhood than from a luxury practice in the heart of town.

-Another major factor is the type of facility where your surgery will be performed.
+Another major factor is the facility where your surgery will be performed.
 Most BBLs are performed in private surgical centers, which are more affordable than hospital operating rooms.

 If your surgery will be performed in a private surgical center, ask your provider to confirm that:

-The number of areas of the body treated via liposuction, the time involved, and the sheer amount of fat (i.e. the number of cc’s) removed or transferred all impact the cost of Brazilian butt lift surgery.
+The number of areas of the body treated via liposuction and the sheer amount of fat (i.e. the number of cc’s) removed or transferred can impact the cost of Brazilian butt lift surgery.
+If you don’t have enough fat in one area, like your abdomen, and your surgeon needs to liposuction multiple zones, this may add to your overall cost.

 At your initial consultation, your surgeon will determine how many body areas will need liposuction or fat grafting, to create the best body contouring results.

-Some surgeons prefer to use an energy-assisted lipo technique, like VASER liposuction or power-assisted lipo (PAL), which breaks up or liquifies the excess fat before it’s suctioned out.
+Some surgeons prefer to use an energy-assisted lipo technique, like VASER liposuction or power-assisted lipo (PAL).
+Devices like these break up or liquify the excess fat before it’s suctioned out.
 This makes it easier to remove, so you have less trauma to the surrounding tissue and a quicker recovery.

 Others prefer to use a BeautiFill device for harvesting and processing body fat.
 This system has the advantage of a greater fat cell viability rate (up to 95%), so it’s an especially popular choice for “skinny BBL” procedures.